Recycle Rewards FAQs

 When you use an RVM to return your drink containers you have three options to receive your refund:

-• Receive a voucher which can be spent instore or be exchanged for cash at a participating retailer
+• Receive a cash voucher which can be spent instore or be exchanged for cash at a participating retailer

 • Donate your refund to a charity, school, sports club or community group